-Bus and Bus Facilities program
+Bus and Bus Facilities Program

-Overview: The U.S. Department of Transportation awarded Memphis Area Transit Authority \$54 million to build a new operations and maintenance facility.
+The U.S. Department of Transportation awarded Memphis Area Transit Authority \$54 million to build a new operations and maintenance facility.
 The new facility will be designed to accommodate more than 300 vehicles, improving safety and the state of good repair for the bus fleet.

-See here for more information on Bus and Bus Facilities programs that were announced earlier this year.
+See here for more information on Bus and Bus Facilities programs that were announced.